arctic-sun/apo/README.md

 Depending on your browsing activity we recommend optimizing your profile once every 1-2 weeks.

+# Development
+ArcticProfileOptimizer is written in Delphi 11.2.

 ## Components used in this project
 Virtual-TreeView from https://github.com/JAM-Software/Virtual-TreeView